lancs-dsrg/timeseries/README.md

 I would recommend https://otexts.org/fpp/ or https://otexts.org/fpp2/

+Remember, **“The whole is greater than the sum of its parts”**, so when you are incorporating the features we have discussed above, fit your model simultaneously!
+(For example, avoid de-trening your model first and then moving onto modelling some other feature of the data set.)

 ## Evaluation and Diagnostics
 To evaulate our forecasting model we ideally want a training set and a testing set.
 So, build your model on "most" of the data, but keep some aside to test how well your model forecasts.